backstage/backstage/plugins/incremental-ingestion-backend/api-report.md

   ): Promise<EntityIteratorResult<TCursor>>;
 }

-// Warning: (ae-missing-release-tag) "IncrementalEntityProviderOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface IncrementalEntityProviderOptions {
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" backoff?: DurationObjectUnits[];
+  backoff?: DurationObjectUnits[];
   burstInterval: DurationObjectUnits;
   burstLength: DurationObjectUnits;
   restLength: DurationObjectUnits;
 }

-// Warning: (ae-missing-release-tag) "IncrementalIngestionDatabaseManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class IncrementalIngestionDatabaseManager {
   constructor(options: { client: Knex });